From coffee machine to company acquisition. One platform, three decision types, always a defensible dossier.

 Technically yes — the structure works for individual use.
 But the minimum plan always covers 3 seats.
 Decisions like tool or supplier selection are regularly used by solo managers who want to document and justify their choice.

-✓ Early adopters wanted · Work email required · No credit card
+✓ Free plan: up to 5 seats · Platform demo included · Work email · No credit card